claudio-silva/grunt-angular-builder/README.md

 For debug builds, it generates a loader script for the original javascript and CSS source files.

+You may also use this plugin for building javascript projects that are not AngularJS based.
+In that case, as the build-tool will not be able to automatically determine the relations between the source files, you will have to annotate them with buid-directives.
+See the [Wiki](../../wiki) for more info.

 **WARNING: this project is in a early state.
 It's not recommended for use yet!**

 ## Features

 #### Javascript dependency management

-1. Allows you to structure your project in almost any file/directory organization you want.
+- Allows you to structure your project in almost any file/directory organization you want.
     - Each angular module can be spread over many source files, over many directories.
     - The only restriction is: you can't mix declarations for multiple modules in the same file.